 Education and Training

-The residency program in diagnostic radiology is four years in length and offers broad and rigorous training in all aspects of diagnostic and interventional radiology.
+Our residency programs in diagnostic and interventional radiology offer broad and rigorous training in all aspects of diagnostic and interventional radiology.
 With a dedicated faculty of over 50 fellowship-trained radiologists, the Brown program provides residents with a challenging, rich, and collaborative educational environment.
-Our residents perform at the highest level on their American Board of Radiology exams and are extremely competitive for their choice of fellowship and practice opportunities.
+Our residents perform at the highest level on their American Board of Radiology exams and are extremely competitive for their choice of fellowship and practice opportunities

 Click here for more information on: